Trip PlannerActive trip

 The Safety QR acts as an access gate.
 In normal state, anyone who scans it sees only a status check: "Trip Active — Everything is going according to plan."
 No itinerary, no personal details.

 The shared trip link is different.
 Anyone with the direct /trip/… URL can always see your full itinerary, route, and dates.
 Emergency contacts and personal details (name, medical notes) remain hidden on that page until an alert is active.
-Think of the shared link as your trip page, and the QR code as the emergency gate.

-Click Complete when you are safely off the trail.
+Tap Finish trip on the Start tab when you are safely off the trail.
 This:

 • Records your end time